qyyMriel/fundSystem/README.md

 Go to the code file and type <b>php artisan serve</b> to run the server Type localhost:8000 in browser to go to the home page of our system.

+###Result
+For the details, please see the report.pdf in the same directory.